 From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!

-Here’s what our Engineering programs in the Spokane region include:
+Sylvan’s Engineering programs in the Spokane region provide:

 - Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.